Prince Edward, Duke of Kent

 Princess Victoria of Saxe-Coburg-Saalfeld, Duchess of Kent; Credit – Wikipedia

 In September 1818, Edward and Victoria set out for Leiningen, where Victoria’s young son was the Sovereign Prince.
-However, when Victoria became pregnant, they were determined to return to England so that the possible heir to the throne would be born there.
+However, when Victoria became pregnant, they were determined to return to England so the possible heir to the throne would be born there.
 They took up residence in an apartment at Kensington Palace and it was there that their only child was born on May 24, 1819:

 Toward the end of 1819, Edward leased Woolbrook Cottage in Sidmouth, a town on the English Channel, due to the need to economize and the benefits the sea air would have for the Duchess’ health.
 In early January, Edward caught a cold but insisted on taking a walk in the chilly weather.
 Within days, the cold worsened, and Edward became feverish and delirious and developed pneumonia.
 His condition was aggravated by the bleeding and cupping of the physician sent from London to treat him.
 Edward became increasingly weaker and died in Sidmouth, Devon, England on January 23, 1820, just six days before his father, King George III died.
 The Duke of Kent was buried in St. George’s Chapel at Windsor Castle.
 He left only debts, which his daughter Victoria paid off when she became queen.